-There are three wonderful things about road trips with children: 1) You can pack oodles of snacks, toys, and games for the trip; 2) You can go at your own pace and take breaks for playing, potty time, and site-seeing; and 3) If the kids have a meltdown and start driving you nuts, at least they’re only driving YOU nuts instead of a whole planeful of passengers!
+There are three wonderful things about road trips with children: 1) You can pack oodles of snacks, toys, and games for the trip; 2) You can go at your own pace and take breaks for playing, potty time, and site-seeing; and 3) If the kids have a meltdown and start driving you nuts, at least they're only driving YOU nuts instead of a whole airplane full of passengers!
+Make the most of your vacation with these suggestions for road trip snacks, toys and games for children.

 My favorite way to keep kids' hands (and mouths) busy on road trips is with snacks, snacks, and more snacks.
 Start with healthy goodies like whole grain crackers and cereals, trail mix, and sliced fresh fruits.
 I also like soy crisps and protein bars because many travel snacks are carbohydrate-laden and I want to squeeze some protein in there.
 Keep everything in separate containers and dole them out sloooowly to get the most bang for your snacking bucks.